Prestbury, Cheshire: Other areas

 Smithy Cottage, built on the site of a former smithy, is just outside the conservation area.

 Butley Hall is shown on the 1831 map but is outside the conservation area, as are the Butley Ash Inn and Spittle House, which was probably built between 1300 and 1450 as a leper hospital.

 New estates were built during the 20th century to accommodate commuters.

-The defining characteristic of 21st-century development has been the replacement of quite sizeable houses by large mansions, such as that built for footballer Wayne Rooney.
+The defining characteristic of 21st-century development has been the replacement of quite sizeable houses by large mansions, such as that built for former footballer Wayne Rooney.

 Adlington Hall with strong connections with Prestbury is nearby.

 Suburban development

-Since the 1970s, there has been quite a lot of new build development in the village.
-Packsaddle Park is a good example of this.
-It is a suburban development built on the grounds of Packsaddle House.
-In addition to this, there has been a lot of redevelopment of existing houses in the village.
+Since the 1970s, there have been many new-build developments in the village.
+Packsaddle Park is a good example of this; it is a suburban development built on the grounds of Packsaddle House.
+There have also been many redevelopments of existing houses in the village.

 Governance

 Prestbury is situated in Cheshire East, a unitary authority area with borough status in the ceremonial county of Cheshire.
-Prestbury falls within the UK parliament constituency of Macclesfield, a strongly Conservative constituency represented by MP David Rutley, who gained office in the 2010 United Kingdom general election.
-Locally Prestbury is governed by the Prestbury Parish Council which has 10 Councillors and meets once per month.
+Prestbury falls within the UK parliament constituency of Macclesfield, represented in the House of Commons of the UK Parliament since 2024 by Tim Roca, a member of the Labour Party.
+Locally, Prestbury is governed by the Prestbury Parish Council which has 10 Councillors and meets once per month.

 Churches

 St Peter's Church is a Grade I listed building and houses a Saxon cross within a Norman Chapel in its churchyard.
-The parish's memorial to the dead of the two world wars is in the west porch.
+The parish's memorial to the dead of the two World Wars is in the west porch.